Foster Care

 A Foster Care System That Works for Children, Families and Caregivers

 Foster care is a public safety, public health and equity issue.
 While some decisions – such as foster parent board rates – are set at the state and federal level, Baltimore County does have meaningful authority to modernize, improve oversight and coordinate services so that the system works better for children, caregivers and families.
-Our community demands a system that is safe, modern, transparent and accountable.

 A Vision of Modernization, Transparency and Equity